sevedkim/sevedkim.github.io/src/content/blog/2023-07-29-my-personal-manifesto.md

 description: My Personal Manifesto
 ---
 **Be kind**
-People remember how you make them feel.
+People remember how you made them feel.
 Whether a grand or trivial gesture, kindness always improves the outcome.

 **Be present**
 Ground your mind and body into this very moment.
 Energy and time is wasted unless it's fully focused into what's happening right now.